sanjeevkumar761/one_touch_sap_deployment_on_azure/s4hana-infra-and-sw/deploytoazure.md

 # Deploy SAP NetWeaver (ASCS, PAS) with HANA to Azure
 *You agree to the dislaimer mentioned at the bottom of this page, when you proceed further with the details and steps given below.*

-This creates infrastructure on Microsoft Azure and installs SAP HANA DB software.
+This creates infrastructure on Microsoft Azure and installs SAP HANA DB software, including Netweaver ABAP.
+The SID number for the NW system is S40.
 It takes about 45-60 minutes for full deployment process to complete.
 Please follow the steps mentioned below:

 ## Getting ready:
 Create Service Principal using Azure Cloud Shell /AZ CLI with command "az ad sp create-for-rbac".
 Save details as you'll need those later.
-If you use exitsing Service Principal, please make sure to copy appId and password/secret correctly.
+If you use an existing Service Principal, please make sure to copy appId and password/secret correctly.

+## Important note:
+Make sure you deploy the solution into a resource group which conforms to the naming conventions for Terraform/Ansible.
+This basically means no upper case letters, nor special characters like underscore.
+If in doubt, an all-lowercase RG name will work perfectly fine.

 ## To deploy SAP NetWeaver (ASCS, PAS) with HANA, Click the button below: